Toritark/toritark-mobile-app/README.md

 ## 🛠️ Development

-See [this document](DEVELOPMENT.md) to see the development instructions.
+You can find the development instructions in [this document](DEVELOPMENT.md).

 ## 📜 License